 Truffle harvesting is essentially a winter activity as the cold kilojoules of the winter frosts are needed to fully mature the black winter truffle.
 The season runs from late May/early June through to the end of August and sometimes into early September – all subject to the prevailing weather conditions.

-During the 2018 truffle harvesting season you are welcome to book in for weekend hunts in the following dates:
+During the 2018 truffle harvesting season you are welcome to book in for the remaining Weekend Hunts:

-Your experience includes the truffle hunt, truffle tastings and an education session in The Truffle Shed.
+Your experience includes the hunt, truffle tastings and an education session in The Truffle Shed.

-Bookings restricted to 24 people per hunt.
-Each harvester and dog will work with 12 people to ensure a more personal experience.
+Bookings restricted to around 16 to ensure a more personal experience.

 Reservation and Payment

 Bookings can be made via email to email@example.com or phone to 02 48494605 or 0434 216 342.
 Bookings close each week at 6pm on Thursdays.

 Payment arrangements will be made via email on confirmation of booking.

 Tarago Truffles is a very accessible 50 minute drive from Canberra; an enjoyable two and half to three hour trip from Sydney or a 90 minute day trip from the South Coast.
 We are at 173 Willandra Lane, off the Tarago-Bungendore Road, Tarago.
 Be careful, your sat nav may try to take you to Willowglen Road (to the east of Tarago).
 We are 7.2km from Tarago and 20km from Bungendore on the Tarago-Bungendore Road.
 Also note that mobile phones do not always work in this area.

 Dress informal for winter conditions ranging from frosty mornings followed by sunny days to wet, windy and sometimes a little snow.
 Clothing layers are a good idea with footwear flat, comfortable and enclosed.